LucasPlacentino/hub-o/README.md

 Along the left side of the screen is a navigation bar that can be used to filter the links.
 The filtering occurs on the tag attribute of the links.
 For example, when the 'favorite' tag is selected, only the links with the 'favorite' tag attribute will be shown.

+You can activate or deactivate the side navigation bar by changing the boolean value of `sideNavBar` in the `config.toml` file.

 A nav filter is defined as:

 - **name**: The name displayed in the UI
 - **tag**: the tag name to filter links with
 - **icon**: the [font-awesome](http://fontawesome.io/icons/) name of the icon to display

-Example of a menu definition in main config file.
+Example of a menu definition in main config file (`config.toml`).

 ``` toml